105519/CodeFeatureExtraction/README.md

 # Data Process

-In folder *data*, there are two data processing code *data/ENRE.py* and *data/DataProcess.py* and few data in *data/py150_files* for playing a demo.
+In folder *data*, there are two data processing code *ENRE.py* and *DataProcess.py* and few data in folder *py150_files* for playing a demo.

-In folder *data/py150_files*, there is another README file that introduces the data set.
+In folder *py150_files*, there is another README file that introduces the data set.

 You can play the demo using the following command: